linyifan1024/taskbuddies/README.md

 ### Configuration

-1. Create a `.env` file in the project root and configure your environment variables:

-   PORT=3000
-   MONGODB_URI=mongodb://localhost/Task-buddies

-   Adjust the values as needed for your local setup.

-2. Run the application:
+1. Run the application:

-   npm start
+   npm start, mongod --dbpath ./mongodb-data, nodemon index.js

-3. Open your web browser and access the application at http://localhost:3000.
+2. Open your web browser and access the application at http://localhost:3000.